Spirituality In this spiritual 21th century (forum1) -- An introduction on Buddhism 3D

 «This is useless.
 Hate produces only hate.» She said.
 Then: «Do you made your choice to become a true Elf and reject all what is too heavy in you?» She did not allowed me to reply, just giving me an appraising look.
 Then she suddenly went up. «Come».
 We were so much astounded and indignant that we forgot to pay the bill of the pancake restaurant (I however corrected this later!).

 She took me toward the Vingilot.
-It was easy to pass over the little metallic gate which forbad its access.
-It would have been perfect if we had not been seen from the harbour master's office.
+It was easy to pass over the little metallic gate which forbade its access.
+It would have been perfect if we had not been seen from the harbor master's office.

 Tuima began to cast off the moorings.